Cowboy-coder/bundle-up/README.md

 <script src='/generated/bundle/1e4b515_en_US.js' type='text/javascript'></script>
 ```

+### CLI-tool

+    $ ./node_modules/.bin/bundleup --help

+      Usage: bundleup [options] <your express app>

+      Options:

+        -h, --help     output usage information
+        -V, --version  output the version number
+        --build        Build the assets - exits directly after app.use(BundleUp(...));

+      Examples:

+      --build:
+        # Will execute server.js (works for .coffee as well) to build
+        # the assets files.
+Everything happens synchronously as soon as
+        # app.use(BundleUp(...)) is excuted and exits right after.
+        $ bundleup --build server.js

 ### Using CDN

 Using bundle-up with a CDN is pretty straight forward.
 In this example we´ll use a Cloud Front URL as the `staticUrlRoot`.